ADNEC Group develops strategy to achieve net-zero carbon emissions by 2045

 The strategy was developed by incorporating industry best practices and conducting extensive global benchmarking studies.
 It is aligned with global policies in sustainability, such as the United Nations Sustainable Development Goals, the Paris Declaration, as well as UAE sustainability policies and strategies, such as the Energy Strategy 2030, the Green Agenda, and the National Plan for Climate Change, the Environmental Vision 2030.

-“We, at ADNEC Group, are keen to strengthen our efforts to achieve sustainability across all of our sectors of operation, in accordance with our long-term strategy.
-In cooperation with our partners under the umbrella of ADQ Holding, we are getting ready to take part in the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP28), which will be hosted in the UAE later this year.
+"We, at ADNEC Group, are keen to strengthen our efforts to achieve sustainability across all of our sectors of operation, in accordance with our long-term strategy.
+In cooperation with our partners under the umbrella of ADQ Holding, we are getting ready to take part in COP28, which will be hosted in the UAE later this year.
 In doing so, we contribute to achieving the UAE's efforts regarding climate neutrality, and advancing the economic development of the emirate of Abu Dhabi in the business and leisure tourism sectors.”

 In recognition of its sustainability efforts, ADNEC Group received five awards for its active role in adopting best environmental practices and working to implement a sustainability approach across all its operations.
 These include receiving the AEO Excellence Awards for three years, the Abu Dhabi Awards for Sustainable Entrepreneurship, and the Sustainability Award within the Middle East Events Awards for three years.